ellelang/LRs/writings/JuneCasagrande/Sentences.md

 ## 6. Words gone wild: Choosing specific words over vague ones

+Words like structure and items and person usually have no business in your sentences.
+They’re just wispy shadows of the things they’re trying to represent.
+Ask yourself whether there’s a more concrete word that can create a more real experience for your Reader.
+Sometimes, the answer will be no. But often you’ll find that there are much better alternatives to these opaque words.
+Whatever you do, don’t let laziness or cowardice dictate your word choices.

+Not every sentence needs to be packed with details and descriptors.
+But learning to pinpoint and root out vague words will give you more choices and therefore more power to construct the best sentence for your piece and for your Reader.

 ## 7. A frequently overstated case: The truth about adverbs

 ## 8. Are your relatives essential: relative clauses